Jaxkirat/Binary-Garment-Masking/README.md

 ## Future Improvements

-- **Dynamic HSV Bound Adjustment**: Implement a more dynamic approach to adjust HSV bounds based on the image content.
+- **Model Selection**: With more time and resources, there is a guarantee from me, that I Can build a better model which is much better than the model made by me right now.

-- **Model Fine-Tuning**: Fine-tune the Mask R-CNN model on a dataset specific to garment detection for improved accuracy.
+- **Data-Set Training** : A robust and well-annotated data set for training, testing and validation can increase the accuracy of this model exponentially.

 ## Conclusion

 This pipeline effectively combines the strengths of Mask R-CNN and HSV-based segmentation to accurately mask garment areas in images.
-It is efficient, easy to use, and produces high-quality results.
+It is efficient, easy to use, and could produce high-quality results.

-## Contact
+## Author

-For any questions or issues, please contact [your email].
+- Jaskirat Singh